WHAT BUSINESS ACTIVITIES DOES THIS POLICY COVER?

 - The description of the request must provide sufficient detail that allows us to properly understand, evaluate, and respond to it.

-We cannot respond to your request or provide you with California Personal Information if we cannot verify your identity or authority to make the request and confirm the California Personal Information relates to you.
-Although you may use an authorized agent to submit a request on your behalf, prior to responding we may require the authorized agent to present written and signed proof of authorization to act on your behalf, verify your identity, and confirm the authorized agent’s permission to act on your behalf directly.
+We cannot respond to your request or provide you with California Personal Information if we cannot verify your identity or authority to make the request and confirm the California Personal Information relates to you You may designate an authorized agent to submit requests on your behalf through a valid power of attorney in certain circumstances or through signed written permission that authorizes the agent to act on your behalf.
+We may mandate additional requirements when requests are submitted through an authorized agent, such as, requiring the submission of signed written permission for the agent to act on your behalf, requiring you to verify your identity directly with us, and/or otherwise requiring you to confirm the authorized agent’s permission to act on your behalf directly.

 You are not required to create an account with us to make a verifiable request.
 We will only use California Personal Information provided in a verifiable consumer request to verify the requestor's identity or authority to make the request.